grafana/k6-learn/Modules/Adding test data.md

 ### Answers

-1. A. The situation described in A could be resolved by adding test data of different logins that the script could use.
+1. A. You could resolve the situation described in A by adding test data of different logins that the script could use.
 B is incorrect, because it is in fact a good example of a use case where *not* including test data may be the better option.
 2. A. Very large data files can have an impact on load testing results when they are copied and transferred repeatedly to every load generator.
 The SharedArray is a better way to handle these, although it may also be worthwhile to consider storing test data in a database.
 3. B. Randomly selecting test data can prevent caching and make the test more realistic.
 However, random selection can also make it more difficult to determine which test data the test utilized as the data file is not sequentially parsed.